-- 318. In Decision 725, the Commission concluded that the ability of exporters to divert more greasy wool to China for scouring was unlikely in itself to sufficiently constrain the merged entity to avoid a substantial lessening of competition in the relevant wool scouring markets. - 319.
-Our view then was that while exports to China would place constraint on prices to wool merchants who already export scoured wool to China, they would not provide a sufficient constraint on prices to most wool merchants exporting scoured wool to other countries or selling to domestic customers. - 320.
-The Commission's view now is that, notwithstanding the fact that an increased amount of wool is exported to China in both greasy and scoured forms, we still cannot be satisfied that there is a sufficient competitive constraint to prevent a substantial lessening of competition post-merger. - 321.
-Specifically, the Commission cannot rule out as unlikely a scouring price increase of up to 15% for wool destined for export.
-This is because, as discussed above, it is likely that an increase of this magnitude would cause merchants to switch away from scouring wool in New Zealand in favour of increased exports of greasy wool to such an extent that would make a price rise of this magnitude unprofitable. - 322.
+- 336. In Decision 725, the Commission concluded that the ability of exporters to divert more greasy wool to China for scouring was unlikely in itself to sufficiently constrain the merged entity to avoid a substantial lessening of competition in the relevant wool scouring markets. - 337.
+Our view then was that while exports to China would place constraint on prices to wool merchants who already export scoured wool to China, they would not provide a sufficient constraint on prices to most wool merchants exporting scoured wool to other countries or selling to domestic customers. - 338.
+The Commission's view now is that, notwithstanding the fact that an increased amount of wool is exported to China in both greasy and scoured forms, we still cannot be satisfied that there is a sufficient competitive constraint to prevent a substantial lessening of competition post-merger. - 339.
+Specifically, the Commission cannot rule out as unlikely a scouring price increase of between 5% to 15% for wool destined for export.
+However, as discussed above, we consider that it is likely that a price increase greater than this would cause merchants to switch away from scouring wool in New Zealand in favour of increased exports of greasy wool to such an extent that it would make such a price rise unprofitable. - 340.
 Additionally, the Commission considers that the potential for CWH to price discriminate against wool destined for Godfrey Hirst's use means that CWH would be able to charge substantially higher prices for scouring this wool.
-We cannot rule out as unlikely an increase in scouring prices for this wool of up to 25%.
+We cannot rule out as unlikely an increase in scouring prices for this wool of between 5% to 25%.